Common Pitfalls of Traditional After-Hours Answering Services or Call Centers for Physician Groups

 Consider The Options

 When deciding on an answering service or call center for your physician group or practice, it’s important to consider all of the common pitfalls of traditional after-hours answering services that you may run into.
 We’re not saying it has to be Clarus, but we are making sure that you’re aware of typical problems that can come with many call services out there.
-But, if you do decide to improve your practice’s workflow and efficiency using Clarus, you can contact us by form, email, or phone and request a free demo to see how it can work for you.
+But, if you do decide to improve your practice’s workflow and efficiency using Clarus, you can contact us by form, email, or phone and/or request your free demo below to see how it can work for you.